-The Mission Committee is part of a community of joyful Christians empowering others, at home and around the world, to serve Christ with the resources of First Presbyterian Church of Edmond and encouraging disciples to give of themselves in service, bringing them closer to Christ.
-We work with local and regional missions as well as in several international mission fields
+The Mission Committee is part of a community of joyful Christians empowering others, at home and around the world, to serve Christ with the resources of First Presbyterian Church of Edmond by encouraging disciples to give of themselves in service, bringing them closer to Christ.
+We work with local and regional missions as well as in several international mission fields.

 A Mission Church

 We accepted our charge to provide the members of FPCE with opportunities to share our time and financial resources as we serve God in the work of His presence in the world.

 We support Local Missions with grants and volunteer work.
 We also support Seminary students as Inquirers and Candidates for ministry.
 See the Local Missions for ways you may get involved.

 We offer financial and congregational support for many international projects.
 We also offer Mission trips for youth and adults.
 Please visit the Missions partners links to learn about how you can become involved.
 Such things as a simple email of encouragement is very meaningful to them.

 The word mission comes from the Latin word “missus” meaning “to send”.
 Throughout the Bible as God seeks to redeem the world, he calls and sends.
 Noah, Abraham, Moses, the prophets, all are called and sent to serve this mission of God.
 Mission begins, therefore, with God, and it continues from God through Jesus Christ.

 In John 3:17 Jesus says, “For God did not send his Son into the world to condemn the world, but to save the world through him.”
 Jesus in turn sent the Apostles (from apostello the Greek word for “to send”) to establish the church and continue this mission.
 Surprisingly enough the church is not the goal of God’s mission of reconciliation to the world.
 It is the instrument of that mission.
 As Jesus says in John 20:21, “As the Father has sent me, I am sending you.”
 The church is thus sent into the world to serve God’s mission, not as an end in itself